 Kalga is a small village in Parvati valley.
 It is not a very popular tourist destination.
 To reach Kalga one has to trek 2 km uphill from the main road crossing the barrage on Parvati river near Barsiani.
-When I went to Kalga I heard that the local authority was planning to make a motorable road to reach the village.
+When I went to Kalga in 2019 March I heard that the local authority was planning to make a motorable road to reach the village.
 I went to Kalga from Tosh.
 I took a porter from the barrage because the road was slippery due to ice, and it was risky for me to walk alone on the steep hilly path with a heavy luggage on my back.

 It was an extraordinary experience to sit in their balcony.
 As far as I could see all around there was snow.
 The village was surrounded by snow covered mountain ranges.
 I wished to walk around but did not get the courage to move in the ice.
 So I kept on watching the nature sitting on the balcony till dusk.
 It became very cold as soon as the sun set.
-I felt comfortable to sit by the fireplace.
+I felt comfortable to sit by the fireplace in their living room.
 The wife of the home-stay owner made roti sabzi at night.
 The taste of the sabzi was different from other places of Himachal and delicious also.
 The beauty of Kalga is still very pristine because of it’s remoteness.
 If the road is made that will bring economic development for the locals, but may not prove beneficial for the travelers like us who seek solitude and natural beauty.